chipsalliance/Surelog/README.md

 # Applications

-Linter, Simulator, Synthesys tool, Formal tools can use this front-end and be developed as plugins or use this front-end as an intermediate step of their compilation flows.
+Linter, Simulator, Synthesys tool, Formal tools can use this front-end and be developed either as plugins (linked with) or use this front-end as an intermediate step of their compilation flows using the on-disk memory models (down-converter).

 # Features